ianmcburnie/bones/README.md

 </div>
 ```

+The `aria-controls` attribute should only be present when aria-expanded state is true.

-If you require a faux menu that is opened by hovering on a link, rather than clicking on a button, then append an offscreen popup button immediately after the anchor tag.
+If you require a faux menu that is opened by hovering on a link, rather than clicking on a button, then append a stealth button immediately after the anchor tag.
 This button will appear, and receive focus, as soon as the user tabs past the hyperlink.

 ## Faux Tabs